 From the garlic plant it is not only the bulb, which can be eaten, but also the leaves and the flowers.
 Health-wise garlic is good for you because of its two sulphur-containing antioxidants, germanium and selenium, which help to boost the immune system.
 Regular consumption of garlic has been found to fight cholesterol and lower blood pressure by thinning the blood.
 Included in a normal diet, garlic reduces the body’s production of fat and helps to break it down.

 Garlic may be delicious but there is such a thing as overkill.
-Many years ago I met a man whose staple diet was sardines and raw garlic on toast.
-The multiple cloves of garlic were painstakingly sliced very thinly as a topping for the small fish, until very little of the toast remained visible.
-Unfortunately, parsley was not on the agenda, and the resulting pungent aroma, which followed him everywhere meant that it was not only very difficult to stay in the same room with him for very long, but one could always tell where he had already been.
+Many years ago I met a man whose staple diet was sardines on toast, with a layer of thinly sliced, raw garlic on top.
+The multiple cloves of garlic were painstakingly sliced, very thinly as a topping for the small fish, until very little of the toast remained visible.
+Unfortunately, parsley was not on the agenda, and the resulting pungent aroma, which followed him everywhere, meant that it was not only very difficult to stay in the same room with him for very long, but one could always tell where he had already been.